-The XPRIZE Wildfire Track A: Space-Based Detection & Intelligence Semifinals System Technical Verification (STV) represents a significant stage in the competition where teams are required to demonstrate their advanced and innovative solutions for detecting, characterizing and sharing observations of wildfires.
+The XPRIZE Wildfire Track A: Space-Based Detection & Intelligence Semifinals System Technical Verification (STV) represents a significant stage in the competition where teams are required to demonstrate their advanced and innovative solutions for detecting, characterizing and delivering observations of wildfires to fire managers/decision-makers on the ground.
 The testing process is structured to offer a fair, thorough, and practical evaluation of the teams' solutions.
 This approach will also yield valuable observations and feedback for the teams, the panel of judges, and ultimately, the broader wildfire community.